Lurkers in the Dark

 Zikkit's Tunnelpack 😢

-Commentary - Previously, this ability granted the same boons regarding the weapon abilities, but after the attack you rolled an attack die and, on a Sword, or Crit (33%) chance your fighter took 2-Damage.
-Now the damage is automatic, and it goes off before the attack.
-No longer can I use a vulnerable fighter to activate this ability.
+Commentary - Previously, this ability granted the same weapon abilities, but after the attack you used to have to roll an attack die and on a Sword or a Crit (33% chance) your fighter took 2-Damage.
+Now, however, the damage is reduced but automatic and, importantly, it goes off before the attack.
+No longer can a player use a vulnerable fighter to activate this ability.
 Also, I liked the unpredictability of the previous version, it was thematically very Skaven.
 Life is cheap after all, yes-yes.
 Overall, an odd choice.

 Spiteclaw's Swarm